 At Barnardo’s, we believe that talking about mental health and the things in our daily lives that can affect it is really important, and we want to help kick-start those conversations.
-In this blog, we look into how to deal with the feelings of low mood and sadness we all experience from time to time.
+In this blog, we want to share what we do to support the mental health and wellbeing of children and young people across the UK.

 Mental Health Awareness Week

 Host a charity live stream for young people’s mental health

 Where to get support for yourself or someone else